 Despite these restrictions, cannabis businesses can still run an efficient and compliant loyalty program in Canada.
 As long as you operate on a strictly “No purchase necessary” basis, then you will be able to stay compliant and reward customers.

 Here are some things that you can do with your loyalty program to reward customers and create a sense of community at your dispensary all while staying compliant:

 An obvious way to reward your loyalty members: discounts.
 While usually in customer loyalty programs, discounts come as a reward for spending a certain amount of money, in Canada, discounts can be used to reward other things such as visits or duration of their membership to their loyalty program.

-Sending these discounts to loyalty members is made easy with text message and email marketing.
+Sending these discounts to loyalty members is made easy with text messages and email marketing.
 With springbig, you can automate and track this whole process to ensure that the right customers are getting the right discounts at the right time.

 Another great thing to include in your rewards program and content marketing strategy that doesn’t go against restrictions is merchandise.
-Merchandise, or swag as some call it, is a great way to make customers happy and for cannabis companies and cannabis brands to spread brand awareness while rewarding their customers.
+Merchandise, or swag as some call it, is a great way to make customers happy and for cannabis companies and cannabis brands to spread brand awareness while rewarding their customers